clairelu113/5g-data/README.md

 The following ouput will be:

 Diag/   --

 	[FILE_NAME]/
 	     |
 	     diag[FILE_NAME].pcap : contains the diag port log diagTime[FILE_NAME].txt: contains the start time to be used for mapping

 Download/--

 	[FILE_NAME]/
 	    |
-	    download[FILE_NAME].pcap : Contains tshark captured traffic from the network interface downloadTime[FILE_NAME].pcap : Contaitns start time Power/--
+	    download[FILE_NAME].pcap : Contains tshark captured traffic from the network interface downloadTime[FILE_NAME].pcap : Contaitns start time

+Power/--

 	[FILE_NAME]/
 	    |
 		[FILE_NAME].csv : contains rows with Time, Voltage, Amps, and Watts (Power)

-		^^ all can be resolved by either reboot, or reseating the ribbon cable.
-		The alias is simply 'check'